MicrosoftDocs/power-platform/power-platform/admin/create-edit-business-units.md

 -   Each business unit has a default team.
 You can't update the default team's name, nor delete the default team.

 -   You can't add or remove users from the business unit's default team.
-However, you can change the user's current business unit to the new business unit.
-The system automatically removes the user from the previous business unit's default team and adds the user to the new business unit's default team. **Plugins/workflows** cannot be used for this type of user's team membership change.
+However, you can change a user's current business unit to the new business unit.
+The system automatically removes the user from the previous business unit's default team and adds the user to the new business unit's default team. **Plugins/workflows** can't be used for this type of user's team membership change.

 -   You can assign a security role to the business unit's default team.
 This is done to simplify security role management where all your business unit team members can share the same data access.